tabsdata/tutorials/t02_postgres_pub_sub/README.md

 tdserver status
 ```

-Both, supervisor and apiserver need to become active for the server to be completely up and running.

 Output:

 <img src="./assets/tdserver_status.png" alt="Server Status" height="150%">

-The presence of supervisor and apiserv confirms that the server is running.
+The presence of supervisor, apiserv and janitor confirms that the server is running.

 #### 1.3.4 Login to Tabsdata server